chenxuan520/cppweb/README.en.md

 3. Support cookie generation and reading

-4. Contains a [json parsing and formatting library](https://gitee.com/chenxuan520/cppjson)  (also written by the author)
+4. Contains a [json parsing and formatting library] (https://gitee.com/chenxuan520/cppjson) (also written by the author)

 5. Contains the email class, which can be called to send emails

+6. Support HTML rendering

-6. Support for managing requests through routing
+7. Support for managing requests through routing and routing groups

    > Support lam expressions

-7. Support log generation and implementation, the log system is about 300,000 per second
+8. Support log generation and implementation, the log system is about 300,000 per second

-8. With io multiplexing, multi-process, thread pool three modes
+9. With io multiplexing, multi-process, thread pool three modes

    > io multiplexing supports epoll (epoll only supports linux) and select models

-9. Contains thread pools and thread pool servers
+10. Contains thread pools and thread pool servers

-10. Support https connection
+11. Support https connection

     > Including server and client

-11. Comes with a server written by the framework
+12. Comes with a server written by the framework

     1. Support route 301 forwarding